-In this post we will answer the top questions that marketing agencies always ask when talking to us about translation services for themselves and their clients.
+In this post we answer the top questions marketing agencies ask when talking to us about translation services for themselves and their clients.

 Where do I Start with Marketing Translation?